edgelesssys/constellation/docs/docs/overview/clouds.md

 # Feature status of clouds

 What works on which cloud?
 Currently, Confidential VMs (CVMs) are available in varying quality on the different clouds and software stacks.

 For Constellation, the ideal environment provides the following:

 1. Ability to run arbitrary software and images inside CVMs
-2. CVMs based on AMD SEV-SNP (available in EPYC CPUs since the Milan generation) or, in the future, Intel TDX (available in Xeon CPUs from the Sapphire Rapids generation onwards)
+2. CVMs based on AMD SEV-SNP (available in EPYC CPUs since the Milan generation) or, in the future, Intel TDX (available in Xeon CPUs from the Sapphire Rapids generation onward)
 3. Ability for CVM guests to obtain raw attestation statements directly from the CPU, ideally via a TPM-like interface
 4. Reviewable, open-source firmware inside CVMs

 (1) is a functional must-have.
 (2)--(4) are required for remote attestation that fully keeps the infrastructure/cloud out.
 Constellation can work without them or with approximations, but won't protect against certain privileged attackers anymore.

 The following table summarizes the state of features for different infrastructures as of September 2022.